Sala gang: Another murder

 What would prove to be the last murder of the gang was carried out on June 19, 1936.
 At lunch time that day, Elon Pettersson was riding his bike towards the lime mill bringing the workers' wages.
 This day, Pettersson was a little late due to having celebrated his 41st birthday, but the plan was still carried out.
 As Pettersson passed the gang's slowly moving car, Thurneman jumped out wearing a pilot's cap and goggles and pushed Pettersson into the ditch.
 He fired twice and wounded the man seriously.
 Pettersson tried to flee into the field alongside the road but Thurneman fired yet a few shots, fatally wounding the man.
 Thurneman grabbed the briefcase, still attached to the bicycle, and jumped into the car where Hedström acted as a getaway driver.

 Pettersson managed to crawl to the road and a truck that passed the location immediately after the crime brought him to the hospital.
-He was operated but never regained conscience before passing away the next morning.
+He was operated but never regained conscience before dying the next morning.

 The perpetrators fled into the woods where they hid the car and continued in another one, previously stolen by the gang and watched by Åke Lindberg.
 Thurneman dropped the two others off in Sala before continuing to Stockholm.